Matt Targett

-Matthew Robert Targett (born 18 September 1995) is an English professional footballer who plays as a left-back for club Middlesbrough, on loan from club Newcastle United.
+Matthew Robert Targett (born 18 September 1995) is an English professional footballer who plays as a left-back for club Hull City.
 He has represented both England and Scotland internationally at youth level.

 Targett came through the Southampton academy and was named their young player of the season in 2015, having broken into their Premier League squad during that campaign.
 He joined Fulham on loan in 2018, helping them achieve promotion by winning the Championship play-offs.
+In July 2019, Targett joined Aston Villa.
+He joined Newcastle United on loan in January 2022 before joining permanently in June 2022.
+He had a loan spell at Middlesbrough during the 2025–26 season.

 Club career

 Southampton

 Born in Eastleigh, Hampshire, Targett joined Southampton's academy at the age of eight, after being scouted by his local team.
 He was named in a senior matchday squad for the first time on 24 September 2013, and was unused as they defeated Bristol City 2–0 in the third round of the League Cup.
 On 26 April 2014, he was named in a Premier League game for the first time, remaining on the bench as Southampton won 2–0 at home against Everton.

 On 26 August 2014, Targett made his first-team debut for Southampton in a League Cup second-round game at Millwall.
 He played the entire match, which Southampton won 2–0.
 His next appearance came on 23 September in a 2–1 victory at Arsenal in the following round of the tournament.

 He made his first Premier League appearance on 27 September 2014, replacing Dušan Tadić in added time at the end of a 2–1 home victory over Queens Park Rangers.
 Targett's first start came on 28 December, a 1–1 draw against Chelsea in which regular left-back Ryan Bertrand was ineligible through being on loan from the visiting team.

 He was named as Southampton's Young Player of the Season for 2014–15.

 On 4 August 2017, Targett signed a new five-year contract with Southampton, extending his stay at the club to the summer of 2022.